Galileo88/FlareReplacer/README.md

 ## FlareReplacer
-for KSP 1.3.1
+for KSP 1.3.1 and 1.4.2

 FlareReplacer replaces the stock sun flare, without requiring Scatterer.
 CC BY-NC-ND

 **this mod is not compatible with scatterer.
 It is for people who cannot run scatterer due to it's performance hit.**

-There are currently 8 sun flares available for this mod.
+There are currently 15 sun flares available for this mod.
 Screenshots are in the OP of the forum thread.

 ## To install:
 1. Drop the FlareReplacer Folder into your GameData folder